DhivyaRajendran/BlazorFocusIssue/README.md

  ### Expected behavior

- Resolve this exception (excpetion thrown only when bind onblur event with handler in WASM application)
+ Resolve this exception (exception thrown only when bind onblur event with handler in WASM application)

  ### Additional context
 ```